mikejohnson51/AHGestimation/README.md

 > Estimating Physically-Based, Computationally Efficient Feature Based
 > Hydraulic Geometry and Rating Curves.

-Using pre-processed observation data from the USGS manual measurement (Johnson, 2018), we can evaluate learn some things about estimating power law fits from noisy data.
+Using data from the USGS manual measurement (Johnson, 2018), we can illustrate the utilities in this package.
 Overall this package provides 4 capabilities:

 1. Single Relation fits
 2. Full hydraulic system fits
 3. Data preprocessing
-4. Derivation of cross sections and additonal hydraulic traits
+4. Derivation of cross sections and additional hydraulic traits

 ## Base data